axelvaldez/radical-companies/_posts/4-radical-model/2022-10-11-equal-ne-equitable.markdown

 ---
 layout:   post
 title:    "Equal &ne; Equitable"
 subtitle: "TEMPLATE"
 authors:  "Matt Perez"
-image:    "icon-equal-vs-equitable.svg"
+image:    "icon-equal-ne-equitable.svg"
 ---

 <div style="display:none;">
- <p>&ldquo;Equal&rdquo; assumes that a level-playing field is enough.
-It seems to work for a while, but over time, it stops working. <em>Equitable</em> is about outcomes and it scales.</p>
+ <p>&ldquo;Equal&rdquo; assumes that everybody being treated financiall equally is enough.
+It seems to work for a while, but the it stops working. <em>Equitable</em> is based on contributions.
+It scales.</p>
 </div>

 <h1>&nbsp;</h1>